-This proposal recommends the funding of one senior staff FTE to support and coordinate the interagency committee on chemical inventories and one junior staff FTE to assist with the implement the committee's recommendations.
+This proposal recommends the funding of one senior staff FTE to chair and support and coordinate the interagency committee on chemical inventories and one junior staff FTE to assist with the implement the committee's recommendations.
 Staffing should occur at a pay grade sufficient to attract individuals with high level of expertise.
-The legislature should explore funding options, including removing the fee caps outlined in Act 100, and should consider imposing additional fees on entities profiting from the use of contaminants of concern in Vermont.
+The legislature should explore funding options, including rRemoving the fee caps outlined in Act 100, and should consider and imposing additional fees on entities profiting from the use of contaminants of concern in Vermont would mitigate budgetary impacts resulting from the additional staff.